 Guide to job hunting for international students

-Find out more about your graduate job options in the UK and abroad, the recruitment process and the skills you'll need, and how to secure work experience while you're studying in the UK.
+Find out more about your graduate job options in the UK, the recruitment process and the skills you'll need, and how to secure work experience while you're studying in the UK.

-If you’re an international student looking for a graduate job in the UK after you finish your studies, there are two main types of vacancy to consider: graduate schemes and direct entry .
+If you’re an international student looking for a graduate job in the UK after you finish your studies, there are two main types of vacancy to consider: graduate schemes and direct entry (sometimes known as jobs with an immediate start).

 - Browse the graduate schemes open for applications on targetjobs.

 Alternatively, you could look for a job suitable for a graduate – the direct entry route.
-Direct entry jobs are often with small and medium-sized enterprises (SMEs) that do not need to hire a significant number of graduates every year, although larger employers do advertise some entry-level jobs.
-There is typically one permanent graduate position in a specific area up for grabs, and these vacancies can crop up at any time of the year.
+Direct entry jobs are often with small and medium-sized enterprises (SMEs) that do not need to hire a significant number of graduates every year, although larger employers do advertise some entry-level jobs, and these vacancies can crop up at any time of the year.
 An immediate start is normally required so you’ll need to wait until you finish your degree to apply for these jobs.

 If you’re not sure what you want to do after you graduate, our advice on what you could do with your degree will give you some starting points.
 You should also make the most of your university careers service and the guidance and information about potential careers that it can offer you.